ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We would not be able to define a `MonadError`, forcing us to provide instances
-that always succeed.
-This will result in more boilerplate but gains compiletime
-safety.
-However, we will continue with `String \/ A` as the return type as it is
-a more general example.

 Kita tidak akan dapat mendefinisikan sebuah `MonadError`, sehingga kita terpaksa
 untuk menyediakan instans yang selalu sukses.
 Hal ini akan menghasilkan plat cetak
 yang lebih banyak sebagai ganti atas keamanan tipe.
 Namun, kita akan tetap